THE SUNDERLAND SITE - PAGE 203

 While the invoice above shows, in its engraving, the 'timber preserving works', the detail is not particularly clear.
-A wonderful image of those works, located at North Dock, is available here & is depicted below.
+A wonderful image of those works, located at North Dock, used to be available here (but no longer) & is depicted below.
 The image, which dates from 'ca.1850?', was published, I read, in 1872.
 While I cannot, today, tell you exactly where the works were, masts of ships, are shown at left in the image.

 8) A 1907 SUNDERLAND AUCTIONEERS' LICENCE

 A 1907 auctioneers licence.
 That cost £10 all those years ago.
 A substantial sum of money, most surely, at that time.

 The licence was an eBay item in Mar.
 2011.
 That sold for GBP 21.66 or approximately U.S. $35.57 after 11 bids.
 I have not been in touch with the vendor of the item - 'bygonesofbridlington'.
 He clearly is a most busy dealer indeed, selling mainly postage stamps.
 We thank him, however.
 His eBay store is here.